 Wayfinding Retail Store Graphics

-Wayfinding graphics are constantly evolving in the retail industry, and are especially prominent in large department stores across the UK and flagship stores in London, such as those on Oxford Street.
+Wayfinding retail graphics are constantly evolving in the industry, and are especially prominent in large department stores across the UK and flagship stores in London, such as those on Oxford Street.
 Making use of vinyl floor graphics, customers can be directed to changing rooms, tills and other areas of the store that will encourage them to spend longer in the store and make more purchases.
-On a more furturistic note, artificial intelligence (AI) via signage integration gives customers a personalised shopping experience through screen-based images, videos and information, while also allowing stores to collect customer data anonymously.
+On a more futuristic note, artificial intelligence (AI) via signage integration gives customers a personalised shopping experience through screen-based images, videos and information, while also allowing stores to collect customer data anonymously.

 Office Wayfinding Signage

-Signage is just as important in a commercial setting as it in a retail one.
+Signage is just as important in a commercial setting as it is a retail one.
 Many large corporate companies employ a range of creative wayfinding signage techniques to ensure not only their staff and visitors can find their way around the building, but that the designs are visually pleasing too.
 Google, known for their creative work-spaces have a particularly unique and interesting way of presenting their signage, both on the interior and exterior of their sites.
 Wayfinding signage should never be overlooked in a corporate setting, whether inside or outside, it is an important part of your office branding.

 Wayfinding Signage at Stadiums & Sporting Events

 As mentioned, in a stadium or large sporting event setting, wayfinding signage is extremely important to both help the flow of people and enhance the experience of visitors and spectators.
 With badly implemented signage, you could end up significantly disrupting the flow, resulting in unnecessary queues and crowds.
 Not only can this be avoided with well-thought-out signage, but it is another chance to implement the event’s branding and identity into the design.
 As in office and retail settings, there are many creative uses for stadium signage to help visitors find their way.